 One large study looked at rates of breast cancer recurrence 10 years after treatment with neoadjuvant therapy.
 About 10 percent of the women who were able to have lumpectomy plus radiation therapy instead of mastectomy had a recurrence compared to about 13 percent of those who had mastectomy (with no radiation therapy) .

 Learn more about lumpectomy versus mastectomy and survival.

-For a summary of research studies on neoadjuvant chemotherapy, visit the Breast Cancer Research section.
+For a summary of research studies on neoadjuvant chemotherapy, visit the Breast Cancer Research Studies section.

-Neoadjuvant hormone therapy (with tamoxifen or an aromatase inhibitor) is an option for some women with hormone receptor-positive (ER-positive and/or PR-positive) breast cancer .
-Like neoadjuvant chemotherapy, neoadjuvant hormone therapy can shrink a tumor enough that lumpectomy becomes an option to mastectomy [79,87].
+Like neoadjuvant chemotherapy, neoadjuvant hormone therapy (usually with an aromatase inhibitor) can shrink a tumor enough that lumpectomy becomes an option to mastectomy .

-For a summary of research studies on neoadjuvant hormone therapy, visit the Breast Cancer Research section.
+For a summary of research studies on neoadjuvant hormone therapy, visit the Breast Cancer Research Studies section.

 Learn more about hormone therapy.

 Learn more about lobular and ductal invasive breast cancer.